HawkN113/FlowLite/docs/flowlite.md

     "C:\FlowLite_Storage\"
 );
 ```
-`JSON` storage is used for learning or review
+`JSON` storage is used for learning or review state processing.

 #### In-Memory Storage (Volatile)
 ```csharp